Missouri Panfish Fishing

 Panfish Fishing Lakes In Missouri

 They're everywhere.
 Literally everywhere.
 Find fishing waters and you'll find one or more species of panfish.
 Due to limited fishing pressure private ponds typically turn out the record size panfish.
-To fulfill your desire for a big fish fry you might want to look for tight cover on major lakes including Bull Shoals Lake, Harry S. Truman Reservoir, Lake of The Ozarks, Mark Twain Lake, Pomme de Terre Lake, Smithville Reservoir, Stockton Lake, Table Rock Lake, Thomas Hill Reservoir and Wappapello Lake.
+To fulfill your desire for a big fish fry you might want to look for tight cover on major lakes including Atkinson Lake, Bean Lake, Big Lake, Bull Shoals Lake, Clearwater Lake, Council Bluff Lake, Fellows Lake, Harry S. Truman Reservoir, Lake Jacomo, Lake of The Ozarks, Lake Springfield, Lake Taneycomo, Longview Lake, Mark Twain Lake, McDaniel Lake, Pomme de Terre Lake, Smithville Reservoir, Stockton Lake, Table Rock Lake and Wappapello Lake.

 The Missouri state record bluegill was caught from private pond Bevier, the state record green sunfish was pulled from Stockton Lake, the MO state record redear sunfish came out of Whetstone Creek and the state record yellow perch came from Bull Shoals Lake.
 Private ponds served up state records for flier sunfish, hybrid sunfish and warmouth.

 Panfish are prolific spawners and repopulate the waters as fast as they are harvested.
 A common problem with panfish fishing is that the waters are under-fished causing panfish to overpopulate.
 As a result they tend to stay small in size due to lack of food source.